A variational approximate posterior for the deep Wishart process: Conclusions

 \section{Conclusions}

 We introduced a flexible distribution over positive semi-definite matrices which formed the basis of a variational approximate posterior for the deep Wishart process.
 We adapted the doubly stochastic variational inference scheme from \citet{aitchison2020deep} to the deep Wishart process.
 Thus, we were able to directly compare the performance for inference in a DWP vs.\ DGP with exactly the same prior.
 This isolates the effects on performance of the prior and the inference procedure.
-We found considerable benefits, both in terms of predictive performance and the ELBO from doing inference in the DWP rather than the DGP.
+We found DWPs often have improved performance over their corresponding equivalent DGP models, particularly in the ELBOs, indicating improved uncertainty representation.